GeostatsGuy/GeostatsPy_Intro_Course/README.md

 I have included in this repository:

-1. the lectures
+1. the lectures as PDFs in the [Lectures](https://github.com/GeostatsGuy/GeostatsPy_Intro_Course/tree/master/Lectures) folder

-2. the well-documented and interactive demonstration workflows in Python
+2. the well-documented and interactive demonstration workflows in Python in the [Workflows](https://github.com/GeostatsGuy/GeostatsPy_Intro_Course/tree/master/Workflows) folder

-3. datasets required for the workflows
+3. datasets required for the workflows in the [Datasets](https://github.com/GeostatsGuy/GeostatsPy_Intro_Course/tree/master/DataSets) folder

 #### Course Objectives:

 You will gain:

-* knowledge concerning basics of the use of the GeostatsPy package for spatial/subsurface data analytics and geostatistics.
+* knowledge concerning basics of the use of the GeostatsPy package for spatial/subsurface data analytics and geostatistics in Python.

 * experience with a variety of practical spatial data analytics / geostatistics workflows in Python

 #### Course Agenda

+The short course is broken up into 5 sections, including:

-* Introduction: objectives, plan
+0 **Introduction**: objectives, plan
-* Variogram Calculation - quantifying spatial continuity
-* Variogram Modeling - formulating valide spatial continuity models
+1 **Variogram Calculation**: quantifying spatial continuity 2 **Variogram Modeling**: formulating valide spatial continuity models 3 **Kriging**: spatial estimation
-* Kriging - spatial estimation
-* Conclusions
+4 **Conclusions**: summary and feedback

 #### Getting Started

-Here's the steps to get setup in Python with the GeostatsPy package:
+Here's the steps to get setup locally with Anaconda for Python 3.\*, common Python packages, Jupyter Notebooks and the GeostatsPy package:

 1. Install [Anaconda 3](https://www.anaconda.com/products/individual).
 2. From Anaconda Navigator (within Anaconda3 group), go to the environment tab, click on base (root) green arrow and open a terminal.